FrankKooij/Soma/README.md

 ### Why the charset?

-Might you edit this theme, this charset will allow you to put real characters in `content` using `:before` or `:after:` pseudo elements.
+Shall you edit this theme, this charset will allow you to put non-ASCII characters in `content` using `:before` or `:after:` pseudo elements.
 This comes handy since Mac OSX has a character palette in which double-clicking a glyph will add it in your document.

 ### Why the namespaces?

 If you want to style using the `epub:type` attribute, the epub namespace is mandatory.

 The xhtml namespace may also be useful if you edit your ePub file manually and use tags like `acronym`, which is deprecated in HTML but not in XHTML.

+### Any tips for headings?

+When designing this stylesheet, I saw that Ulysses' developers decided that chapter title is `h1` so use that for… chapter titles.
+Use `h2` for section titles (inside chapters).

 ### Why are h5 and h6 left unstyled?